HariK77/HariK77/README.md

 - 👋 Hi, I’m @HariK77
 - 👀 I’m interested in ...
-Laravel and React
+Laravel, RESTful API and Vue
 - 🌱 I’m currently learning ...
-React
+Vue
 - 💞️ I’m looking to collaborate on ...
-React Projects
+Vue Projects
 - 📫 How to reach me ...

 <!---